Differentially Private Estimation and Inference in High-Dimensional Regression with FDR Control: Numeric Study

 The numeric performance of our proposed debiased procedure exhibits remarkable similarity between the Toeplitz covariance design (Table \ref{tab:1}) and the equal correlation design (Table \ref{tab:2}).
-Notably, the coverage rates for DP naive fall significantly below the $95\%$ benchmark.
-It empirically proves our intuition that the additional correction is necessary for finite samples, as discussed in Section \ref{sec: inference}.
-In comparison, the DP correction method demonstrates significantly improved coverage compared to DP naive, albeit with wider confidence intervals.
+Notably, the coverage rates for DP naive fall significantly below the $95\%$ benchmark, empirically confirming our intuition that additional correction is necessary for finite samples, as discussed in Section \ref{sec: inference}.
+In contrast, the DP correction method achieves substantially improved coverage compared to DP naive, albeit with wider confidence intervals.
 The corrected confidence intervals are approximately $30\%$ wider than those of DP naive.
-The interval length for DP correction is approximately $30\%$ greater than that of DB-Lasso, reflecting the efficiency loss stemming from privacy constraints.
-Overall, the proposed method exhibits coverage rates of approximately $95\%$ with only a marginal reduction in efficiency.
+The interval length for DP correction is approximately $30\%$ greater than that of DB-Lasso, reflecting the efficiency loss introduced by privacy constraints.
+Overall, the proposed method exhibits coverage rates of roughly $95\%$ with only a marginal reduction in efficiency.

-\subsubsection{FDR control}
+\subsubsection{FDR Control}

-Next, we proceed to assess the performance of the proposed algorithm for controlling the false discovery rate (FDR), as outlined in Section \ref{sec: fdr}.
-To evaluate its effectiveness, we consider the Toeplitz covariance matrices (AR) defined as $\Sigma_{j,k}=\rho^{|j-k|}$ for $j,k\in\{1,\dots,p\}$.
-The active set, denoted as $S_0$, consists of $s_0=|S_0|=30$ randomly chosen covariates among all the available covariates.
-The nonzero regression coefficients $\beta_j$ for $j\in S_0$ are independently sampled from a normal distribution with mean 0 and variance $\xi$, where $\xi$ represents the signal strength.
-The errors in the linear model are assumed to follow a standard normal distribution, i.e., $e_1,\dots,e_n\sim N(0,1)$.
-The sample size is set to $n=20,000$, and the number of covariates is $p=20,000$.
-For privacy preservation, we choose the privacy parameters $\epsilon=0.5$ and $\delta=1/n^{1.1}$.
-Moreover, we set the target FDR control level at $q = 0.1$.
+Next, we evaluate the algorithm's performance in controlling the FDR.
+To assess its effectiveness, we consider the Toeplitz covariance matrices.
+The active set, denoted as $S_0$, consists of $|S_0|=30$ covariates randomly chosen from the full set of covariates.
+The nonzero regression coefficients $\beta_j$ for $j\in S_0$ are independently sampled from a normal distribution with mean zero and standard deviation $\xi$, where $\xi$ represents the signal strength.
+The errors in the linear model are assumed to follow $N(0, 1)$.
+The sample size is set to $n=10,000$, and the number of covariates is $p=10,000$.
+The privacy parameters are set to $\varepsilon=4$ and $\delta=1/n^{1.1}$, and the target FDR control level is $q=0.1$.
+Equal-sized data splitting is used.